 "Honda motorcycle dealers are independent businessmen responsible for their own business transactions.
 In the event of a dispute with your dealer, make every effort at resolving the issue with dealer management."

-Many believe a powersports dealership is like a fast food franchise, but it is not.
-Far from it.
+This isn't like a fast food franchise.
 McDonald's or Chick-Fil-A stores are in fact extensions, satellites, of their franchisers.
 As such the home companies impose strict requirements.
 Each store answers to corporate.
-In many cases corporate outright owns the business, but even if not, they might as well because they do own the building, land and equipment.
-Their restaraunts have to charge what the home office says to charge, cook and serve what they say to, even use only corporate approved vendors.
-Even the store monthly income statements (P&L sheets) are managed by corporate, with a certain percentage always going back to the parent company.
-Your powersports dealer is nothing at all like this.
+In many cases corporate outright owns the business.
+But even if not, they might as well because they do own the building, land and equipment.
+Their restaraunts have to charge what the home office says to charge, cook and serve what they say to, even use only corporate approved vendors -- in many cases supplies are trucked in on a regular schedule.
+They have little to say about it.
+Even the store monthly income statements (P&L sheets) are managed by corporate, with a certain percentage of receipts going back to the parent company.
+Your powersports dealer by contrast is nothing at all like this.
 Not even close.
 He or she pockets every net dollar, it's no one else's.
 Their financials are their concern alone, the manufacturer has nothing to do with it, and in fact the powersports dealer is awesomely autonomous by comparison with a McDonald's.
-The dealer is free to change the color of a new motorcycle, completely customize it or modify it for performance, whatever, and he can charge whatever he wants for it.
+Your dealer is free to change the color of a new motorcycle, completely customize it or modify it for performance, whatever, and he can charge whatever he wants for it, modified or not.
 He can offer a different warranty than the factory one, or add another warranty on top of the factory's, sell competing brands of bikes in the same store (you won't see that at Chick-Fil-A), almost anything he wants to do.
 The manufacturer has absolutely no say in any of it.

 This comes as a surprise to many people.
 But it really is how it is.
-The fact is, when a manufacturer decides one of its dealers is not representing it correctly in some way, it actually has to take the dealer to court to do something about it.
+In fact, when a manufacturer decides one of its dealers is acting in ways that harm its reputation, it actually has to take the dealer to court to do something about it.
 Legally, the process a manufacturer goes through to get rid of a dealer is something like a divorce, though not nearly as easy.

 Now this is not to say the manufacturer leaves the dealer hanging, with no suggestions, training, advice, programs, systems, financial assistance, or any of that.
 They do, certainly, and depending on the manufacturer, they do it very well indeed.
 But, all of these things just mentioned are completely voluntary; none of it is compulsary.
 With most powersports manufacturers, the dealer can take it or leave it.
 And there is the crux of the thing.
-Folks say dealers are no good and independents are better on average.
-Maybe, but if some dealers give the industry a bad name, certainly not all do, and more to the point, as we have just seen, it's a choice.
-Dealers that are good are so because they choose to be.
-And the not-so-good made their choices also.
+Powersports dealers are incredibly empowered.

-And, manufacturers do have some voice.
+Manufacturers do have some voice.
 But, and this is important, whatever leverage the manufacturer can legally apply has to be afforded them beforehand in the agreement both the manufacturer and dealer signed at the beginning of the relationship.
-In other words, the dealer has already agreed on it.
-You could say therefore that this power comes from the dealer.
-In essence the dealer is the orginator of even the manufacturer's power over them, whatever level of power that is.
-This is important to understanding motor vehicle dealers.
+In other words, the two parties have agreed beforehand on what each of their powers are, and among Japanese brand dealers especially, those powers have traditionally been tipped heavily in favor of the dealer.
+The fact is, the relationship between dealer and manufacturer could accurately be called mildly adversarial.

-Each manufacturer has its own unique dealer agreement.
-They don't all read the same, and one big area they differ in is how much power the agreement vests the manufacturer with.
+And manufacturers do vary.
 Manufacturers such as Harley-Davidson, Polaris, KTM, BMW and Ducati have some of the strongest contracts in the industry.
-Their agreements tie product allocations to performance, for example, including the area of dealer training.
+Their agreements tie product allocations to performance, for example, including, significantly, the area of dealer training.
 This helps these manufacturers make technical training mandatory.
-None of the others do.
+Virtually none of the others do.
 That's right.
 Most powersports dealers are not obligated to have trained mechanics.
 Except for the few brands just mentioned, if these dealers have good, well-trained techs, its because they want to, not because they have to.
 Back to that autonomy thing again.